saji-spoon/SM-Tapu-RNGTool/README.md

 SM-Tapu-RNGTool
 ====
-Creates and searchs the DB for estimating initial seed from first 8 clock hands.
+Creates and searchs the DB for specifying initial seed from first 8 clock hands.
 Outputs a list of IVs of pokemon generated from an initial seed.

 This tool is usable in RNG for Tapu {Koko/Lele/Bulu/Fini}.